jwplayer/buildpipe-buildkite-plugin/README.md

     .gitignore files for inspiration)
 -   If multiple paths are specified, the environment variable `BUILDPIPE_PROJECT_PATH` will be the first path.
+-   Environment variables are available in the pipeline step.

 `diff_` commands
 ----------------